MHickey2/EssenChelle-Oils/README.md

 [Changing Dynos](https://code-institute-students.github.io/deployment-docs/01-heroku-signup/heroku-03-converting-dynos)

 - I had already signed up for ElephantSQl so just needed to create a new instance, I gave my plan a name, chose the tiny turtle(free plan) and selected the region as Ireland.
 I ensured all data was entered correctly and created my instance.
 - I then found the name of the newly created instance in the Dashboard.
-I copied the database url, you can add the config var DATABASE_URL to your other config vars in your Heroku settings and then you have to alter some of your existing code in your project.
+I copied the database url, and added the config var DATABASE_URL to the other config vars in the Heroku settings and then you have to alter some of your existing code in your project.
 - You need to install dj_database_url and psycopg2 and update your requirements.txt to include these packages.
 You need to import these into your settings file.
 You need to add

  ````